jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Must Have

 - Can deploy a Docker image with autoscaling application into a K8s cluster.
+  - Multiple distributed Docker images for various languages/environments.
+    - Python Docker image.
+    - Alpine Docker image.
 - Autoscaler repeatedly runs.
 - Supports user logic, can triggered through a shell command, allows specification in any language/framework that supports being called through shell commands.
   - Supports HTTP requests from user logic.
 - If user logic specifies that the number of replicas should change, scaling should occur and the number of pods should be adjusted.
 - \>= 70% Unit test coverage.
 - Can be deployed with K8s YAML.
 - K8s Custom Resource specifiying the Custom Pod Autoscaler to allow for simpler and easier deployment/configuration.
 - Syntax validation for Custom Pod Autoscaler K8s YAML.
 - Deploying the K8s Custom Resource should provision all required K8s resources for the autoscaler.
 - Can deliver configuration options through K8s YAML.
 - Can deliver configuration options through a supplied configuration file baked into the autoscaler image.
 - Configuration options.
   - How frequently the autoscaler runs.
   - Minimum and Maximum replicas
   - Which resource to target for scaling.
   - Timeouts for metric and evaluation gathering.
 - Can delete the autoscaler.
   - Deletes all associated K8s resources.

 ## Should Have

 - *Cooldown* feature to avoid *thrashing*.
+  - Thrashing is when a resource is scaled up and down repeatedly in a short period of time, caused by being right on the threshold of an evaluation.
+For example, if the number of pods in a resource rapidly changes between 2 and 3 because of small changes in the metrics as it is directly on a boundary/threshold.
+  - Cooldown would allow defining a time period to gather metrics in and scale the highest value in that window.
+This would ensure that downscaling did not happen too quickly or erratically, and help smooth out the number of replicas over time.
 - Allow choosing which pods to terminate when scaling down.
+  - The CPA evaluator could decide which pods to terminate when scaling down, rather than relying on the Kubernetes decision making which bases it on how old the pod is.
+  - This could be a list of pods with priorities assigned to them, with the lowest priority pods terminated when scaling down as needed.
 - Manual triggering of the Custom Pod Autoscaler metric gathering and evaluation through an API.
+  - Rather than being triggered just by the timer and at set intervals, the Custom Pod Autoscaler evaluation could be triggered manually, through a REST endpoint.
+  - This would allow users to send an HTTP request to the Custom Pod Autoscaler and start an evaluation immediately, rather than waiting for the interval to expire.
   - Provide a *dry run* flag to the API to allow seeing how the autoscaler would scale without applying the results.
 - Hooks for different actions/stages in the autoscaling process.
+  - Hooks would be points at which a user-defined shell command is executed, to allow users to have greater control of the Custom Pod Autoscaler.
+      - Before metric gathering.
+      - After metric gathering.
+      - Before evaluation.
+      - After evaluation.
+      - Before scaling.
+      - After scaling.
 - Support scaling all resources the Horizontal Pod Autoscaler can scale.
   - ReplicaSets.
   - ReplicationControllers.